fkretlow/automaton/README.md

 If more than one function is given for `actions`, the functions will be composed in the given order and applied to the current value.

-The order of the states is important, as the FSM will be initialized in the first state.
+The FSM will be initialized in the first state, so the order of the states is not irrelevant.

 The events you process with the FSM can by anything except for functions or collections of functions.